OctahedronBR/site/apresentacao_src/presentation.md

 ## City reference in technology

-> The city, which is known as "Silicon Valley of Brazil ", is the birthplace of Parque Tecnológico da Paraíba (PaqTcPb) and the Universidade Federal de Campina Grande (UFCG).
+> The city, which is known as the "Brazilian Silicon Valley", is the birthplace of Parque Tecnológico da Paraíba (PaqTcPb) and the Universidade Federal de Campina Grande (UFCG).
 > UFCG is a reference in Computer Science and Electrical Engineering.

 !SLIDE